 The choice whether or not to invite an advisor is solely that of the respondent or complainant involved.

 An advisor serves to guide the individual through the disciplinary process.
 At any stage of the disciplinary process, the individual may seek advice from the advisor, and the advisor may give advice to that individual.
 However, the advisor may not speak for that individual or otherwise direct questions to or address others present in any disciplinary process meeting/hearing (e.g., the opposing party, witnesses, and/or the person conducting the meeting/hearing (university official).
 An advisor cannot serve in a different role during the disciplinary process (e.g., witness).

 The University may remove or dismiss an advisor who becomes disruptive or who does not abide by the restrictions on participation, as determined by the person conducting the meeting/hearing (university official).

 An advisor may take notes, but is not permitted to inspect, read, copy, photograph, or transcribe any documents or data at any stage of the disciplinary process.
-While an advisor’s schedule is not determinative, reasonable efforts will be made to accommodate him or her.
+While an advisor’s schedule is not determinative, reasonable efforts will be made to accommodate the advisor.
 Problems with an advisor’s schedule will not delay a meeting/hearing.

 Non-University advisors, including family members or legal counsel, are not allowed to serve as advisors, inspect hearing records during the Community Standards process, or attend the meeting/hearing.
 The advisor may be someone who holds a J.D., so long as the person holding the J.D. is not then engaged in the active practice of law and discloses and affirms these circumstances to the Office of Community Standards prior to attending any meetings/hearings in this capacity with the advisee party.
 The Office of Community Standards has the final determination as to who may serve as an advisor.

 A list of Trained Advisors is available below and in the Office of Community Standards (Campion 243).
 A complainant or respondent may choose one of these Trained Advisors to serve as an advisor, or may select any other person from inside the University community to serve as an advisor.

 Trained Community Standards Advisors: